zitadel/zitadel/docs/docs/self-hosting/manage/updating_scaling.md

 - If not already done, it grants the necessary permissions ZITADEL needs to the non privileged user.
 - If they don’t exist already, it creates all schemas and some basic tables.

+The init phase is idempotent if executed with the same binary version.

 ### The Setup Phase

 During `zitadel setup`, ZITADEL creates projection tables and migrates existing data.